 Enabling Web Calls For Your Website Visitors

-Traditional "website initiated calls" could be setup even with the older versions of Thirdlane Business PBX or Thirdlane Multi Tenant, where a website visitors could enter their phone numbers and request a callback.
+Traditional "website initiated calls" could be setup even with the older versions of Thirdlane Business Phone System or Thirdlane Multi Tenant, where a website visitors could enter their phone numbers and request a callback.
 PBX would initiate a call to the number that was specified, and route the call to agents via Call Center queues or any other available method.

 Unfortunately, with this approach, visitors need a phone they may not have available, and a phone number which they may be reluctant to disclose.
 Besides, depending on the location, the costs of phone calls may be significant, especially for businesses with customers worldwide.